Jiaqing1009/C-Projects/JsonValidator/README.txt

 This is a small tool to identify whether a file is a JSON file.

-After running this program, you need to first give the path of the file to be tested.
+To start running this program, you need to give the path of the file to be tested while running.

 The program will give the running result and running time after running.